sanj909/MLChallenge_04-2019/README.md

 This challenge involved training a neural network to predict the future return of BTC based on past price action, and backtesting a strategy built on its signals.
 Details are contained in 'Instructions.pdf'.

-The dataset used is 'bitstampUSD_1-min_data_2012-01-01_to_2019-08-12.csv' and the initial .py file provided for the challenge is 'Starter.py'.
+The dataset used can be found at https://drive.google.com/file/d/1S5R7fS6jNZ8TZm5QRcFksmvqybCXhOFr/view?usp=sharing and the initial .py file provided for the challenge is 'Starter.py'.